hth313/OS4/doc/partialKeys.rst

 apply.
 The bug with stack operands exists (unless you use a corrected mainframe ROM).
 The function must be non-programmable and your function cannot be a secondary functions.
-The ``CAT'`` catalog replacement function in the Boost module is currently implemented this way.
+The ``CAT'`` catalog replacement function in the Boost module is currently implemented in this way.

 If you take over prompt handling but in the end make use of existing functionality in mainframe it will not work properly with secondary